faarismuda/Search-UI-Tools/README.md

 ## Is This Repository Safe?

 Yes, this repository is safe to use.
 All source code is openly available in this repository, allowing you to inspect and review the code directly.

-All code can be viewed directly in this repository.

 ## License